erikologic/cms-tech-test/README.md

 -   All the dependencies will be installed, and the project will launch the dev server, unit tests, and the e2e tests runner _This might take a while._

+_Codespaces might not launch the e2e tests runner automatically._
+_In that case, from the terminal panel, open the "Browser test UI" task and click on the http://0.0.0.0:PORT link._

+### Manual setup

+If you prefer to set up the project manually, you can follow these steps:

+-   Install NodeJs
+-   Install PostgreSQL - expose the DB connection string as `DATABASE_URL` in the environment
+-   Install Playwright dependencies: `npx playwright install-deps`
+-   Run the setup script: `./setup.sh`

+Then:

+-   Run the dev server: `npm run dev`
+-   Run the tests: `npm test`
+-   Run the e2e tests: `npm run test:e2e:ui`

 ## Design